-In Part I of this series on goal setting, we talked about the history and research which supports most of today's goal setting theory.
+In Part I of this series on small business goal setting, we talked about the history and research which supports most of today's small busines goal setting theory.

-We focused on five areas which can affect an organization's ability to achieve the goals they set.
+We focused on five areas which can affect a small businesses' ability to achieve the goals they set.

 - Task Complexity

-In this post, I want to talk about the specific steps your business can take to determine what your business goals should be.
+In this post, I want to talk about the specific steps yoursmall business can take to determine what your business goals should be.

 If you and your team are already 100% clear on what your company goals should be in 2018, head back over to Part I to increase your chances of achieving those goals.
 If you're not 100% clear, this post should help you.